 Human Remains

 Some human remains date from Frederick Horniman’s founding collection, including the Ancient Egyptian mummified remains.
 Most human remains came into the collection after the current Museum was established in 1901: notably, during the 1920s for a physical anthropology display and in the 1970s for a display on human evolution.
-We recognise that these historic displays were racist and did not treat human remains in a respectful or dignified way.

 The human remains are listed by continent.
 These lists include human skeletal remains as well as hair, teeth and nails, and modified artefacts that include human remains.
 Unfortunately, there are a number of human remains where the provenance has not been recorded.
 These are also listed in the documents below.